 - Then click serially the W, V, and G

 After a while, you will see that the gridlines are removed from the sheet.

 How to Hide Gridlines While Printing in Excel

-As gridlines are quite helpful while working in Excel so you may want to keep them in your worksheet always.
-And on the other hand, you may not want to keep it on your printed sheet.
+As gridlines are quite helpful while working in Excel you may want to keep them in your worksheet always.
+On the other hand, you may not want to keep it on your printed sheet.
 It’s quite bothering to hide the gridlines every time before printing.
 To overcome this situation, excel has a smart feature in the Page Layout ribbon.
-If we unmark that option then excel will always print the sheet without the gridlines.
+If we unmark that option then Excel will always print the sheet without the gridlines.

 - From the Page Layout ribbon, go to the Sheet Options section.

 - Then just unmark the Print option from the Gridlines part.